ha-usth/WingLanmarkPredictor/README.md

 # How to build iMorph
 Go to iMorph_src folder then:
-### Makesure python 3 is available the setup the python libraries with below command
+### Make sure python 3 is available then setup the python libraries with below command
 `pip install -r requirements.txt`

 ### Setup qttools5-dev-tools